adobe/adobe-sensei-ai-functions/module7.md

 ---
 layout: module
-title: Exercise 3&#58; Sensei Body Crop
+title: Exercise 3&#58; Adobe Sensei Body Crop
 ---

 ## Overview
-In this exercise you will use the **Sensei Body Crop** action to identify reference points in the provided image to use for cropping out the body automatically.
+In this exercise you will use the **Adobe Sensei Body Crop** function to identify reference points in the provided image to use for cropping out the body automatically.

 ## Steps
 1. In Visual Studio Code, open `exercises/exercise-3/composition.js`.